Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 This breed of dog is not as large as a Leonberger, nor is he as tall as a Great Dane.
-He does have presence, however,

-  and anyone who has ever come across a Rottweiler watch dog will tell you how huge the dog was. (“He was bigger than the
+He does have presence, however, and anyone who has ever come across a Rottweiler watch dog will tell you how huge the dog was. (“He was bigger than the house!”)

-  house!”)

-  They usually weigh over 50 kilos (110 pounds) but some dogs will be even heavier.
-They are not usually aggressive to

-  their family and other dogs but do not put up well with strangers.
-Since the dogs are so powerful they need to be well

-  socialized and obedience trained.
+They usually weigh over 50 kilos (110 pounds), but some dogs will be even heavier.
+They are not usually aggressive to their family and other dogs, but they do not put up well with strangers.
+Since the dogs are so powerful, they need to be well socialized and obedience trained.

 Like with most big dogs, hip dysplasia is a big concern.
-Some Rottweilers develop a disease called osteochondritis

-  dissecans, a joint disease because they become so big so fast.
-Others may have eyelid problems, allergies, and skin

-  problems.
-Obesity is a problem with many Rotties, and the dogs need to be kept thin to control arthritis and other

-  health problems secondary to getting fat.
+Some Rottweilers develop a disease called osteochondritis dissecans, a joint disease because they become so big so fast.
+Others may have eyelid problems, allergies, and skin problems.
+Obesity is a problem with many Rotties, and the dogs need to be kept thin to control arthritis and other health problems secondary to getting fat.

 For some reason, Rottweilers are more likely to develop parvovirus than a lot of other dog breeds.
 Vaccinations are important in any breed, but with these dogs an owner must be extra careful.
 Some vets recommend not even taking the puppy out until after the last series of vaccinations at 16 weeks, but then there might be behavioral problems because of poor socialization.

 Most Rotties only live 9 or 10 years.
 Since they are great companions and excellent watch dogs, that life span is much too short.

 4. Giant Schnauzer

 This dog is giant compared to the other Schnauzers but is small compared to the Leonberger.
 It is still smaller than the Great Dane, one of his ancestors.
 They usually weigh around 30 kilos (66 pounds), but some males can get up to almost 50 kilos (110 pounds).